 About the role

-The Transferer Project Co-ordinator will be joining the learning and participation team of one of the UK’s leading ceramics organisations.
+The Transferer Project Co-ordinator will be joining one of the UK’s leading ceramics organisations.
 This is an excellent opportunity for an ambitious, dynamic and attentive individual seeking to use their skills and experience to deliver BCB’s values of being bold, accountable, welcoming, significant, grounded, inclusive, connected and collaborative.

 We are looking for someone with experience leading projects working with children and young people within education settings.
 They will have good problem-solving skills and work well within a team.
 Project evaluation and adaptation based on participant needs and feedback will be a large part of this role.